 Keeping patients healthy and avoiding illness and disease comes across as the top priority list.
 Consumer health and fitness products like the Fitbit activity tracker and the Apple Watch keep tabs on the physical activity levels of individuals and can report on specific health-related patterns.
 The data collected is delivered to cloud servers, providing information to physicians who use this vital information for overall health and wellness programs.

 Apple’s HealthKit, CareKit, and ResearchKit leverage the technology embedded in Apple’s mobile devices to help patients manage their conditions and enable researchers to collect data from hundreds of millions of users worldwide.

 Adverse drug events (ADEs) account for more than 3.5 million physician office visits and 1 million emergency department visits each year.
 It is believed that preventable medication errors impact more than 7 million patients and cost almost $21 billion annually across all care settings.

 Healthcare organizations are using decision support tools empowered by big data analytics that help identify fatal prescription errors even before they occur.
-Big data analytics solutions allows, preventing a wide range of prescription errors relating to wrong drug, wrong patient, drug interactions, dosages and allergies with higher precision than the existing systems.
+Big data analytics solutions allow, preventing a wide range of prescription errors relating to wrong drug, wrong patient, drug interactions, dosages, and allergies with higher precision than the existing systems.